pythonanywhere/help_pages/articles/Learning.md

 ### Django for Everybody by Chuck Severance

 Chuck's courses are great and we highly recommend them!
-[Django for everybody](https://www.dj4e.com) [also on coursera](https://www.coursera.org/learn/django-build-web-apps)
+[Django for everybody](https://www.dj4e.com) is a great option for learning, well, Django :-) It's also available [on Coursera](https://www.coursera.org/learn/django-build-web-apps)

 ### Django Girls